Skip to Content

 Context-Pipe was not built for design-to-code workflows.
 It was built earlier to solve a different problem: context bloat in local AI inference, where small models operating on limited context windows needed high-signal input to reason accurately.
 The core idea was a Unix-inspired chain - each node reads from stdin, transforms, writes to stdout - applied to the problem of refining raw data before it reached the model.

 What became apparent during that development was that the same pipeline model had a second property: determinism.
 A declared chain of named nodes, each with a fixed contract, produces the same output for the same input every time.
 That is not a context management feature - it is an automation primitive.
-The pipeline does not just compress; it orchestrates reliably.
+The pipeline does not just compress.
+It orchestrates reliably.

 That observation prompted a deliberate test: apply the same infrastructure to the Figma-to-code workflow, where the extraction-to-component chain had all the same symptoms - noise accumulation, opaque failures, no resume points - and where deterministic, auditable orchestration was exactly what was missing.
 The result is documented here.